Minter blockchain

 minter show_validator

-).Go to Minter Console and send 2 transactions:
+);Go to Minter Console and send 2 transactions:

-Fill and send
+Fill out and send

 Declare candidacy